Cord Cutting Guides, News, and Reviews

 VPNSecure tries to walk a fine line between useability and advanced features.
 Unfortunately, I think it stumbles over the line in both directions at once: It offers too little customization while also giving you the ability to shoot yourself in the foot by choosing the wrong settings.
 VPNSecure lacks the customization options that it should have — the ability to change VPN protocols, for example — and adds customization options that I don’t recommend tweaking, like the ability to roll back cipher standards.
-If you want a VPN with more useful customization options, CyberGhost and Windscribe are both good alternatives.
+If you want a VPN with more useful customization options, CyberGhost (read our review) and Windscribe (read our review) are both good alternatives.

 Many cord cutters will find the inability to unblock international content to be a dealbreaker.
 The lack of support for Fire TV is unfortunate, too.